biell/alti-server/README.md

     their team to get to the most checkpoints.
 This award is designed for a game type of `race`.

+## Scripting Interface
+If you are OK writing perl, there is a scripting interface for `alti+server`.
+It isn't anything fancy, you have to write exactly the same code as you would to directly add your code to the base server code.
+But, it allows for easy loading and unloading of script modules.
+And, it is an easy way to change the behaviour of the server.
+This is helpful for setting up league events and could be used for a map which required tight integration with the server code.
+See the `example_scripts` directory on github for examples.

 ## Snarky Server
 The server can be configured to emit snarky comments from time to time by setting the code OPTION `snarkChance` to a positive value.
 Setting this